 An individual transistor can be tested either in-circuit or out-of-circuit with a transistor tester.
 For example, let’s say that an amplifier on a particular printed circuit (PCB) board has malfunctioned.
 Good troubleshooting practice dictates that you do not unsolder a component from a circuit board unless you are reasonably sure that it is bad or you simply cannot isolate the problem down to a single component.
 When components are removed, there is a risk of damage to the PC board contacts and traces.

-You can perform an in-circuit check of the transistor using a transistor tester similar to the one shown in Figure 4–43.
+You can perform an in-circuit check of the transistor using a transistor tester similar to the one shown in below Figure.
 The three clip-leads are connected to the transistor terminals and the tester gives a positive indication if the transistor is good.

 In-Circuit and Out-of-Circuit Tests